mgotsch/nextjs-fourpass-backpacking-log/README.md

 - Use the **hamburger menu** on the top right to navigate between routes.
 - Explore each section to learn more about the trip, crew, and photos.
 Really not much more to it!

-## Screenshots

-- Include relevant screenshots of each route here, showcasing the user interface, animations, and features.

 ## License